josuediazflores/josuediazflores/README.md

 ## 🚀 About Me

 I'm a Computer Science student at Santa Clara University with a passion for building innovative solutions and leading technical teams.
-Currently working as an IT Intern at Synopsys, I've gained hands-on experience in enterprise systems, network troubleshooting, and team mentorship.
+Previously worked as an IT Intern at Synopsys, where I gained hands-on experience in enterprise systems, network troubleshooting, and team mentorship.

 - 🎓 Pursuing Bachelor of Science in Computer Science at Santa Clara University
-- 💼 IT Intern at Synopsys, leading teams and solving complex technical challenges
+- 💼 Previous IT Intern at Synopsys, led teams and solved complex technical challenges
-- 🚀 Co-founder of Classly, an AI-driven communication platform
 - 🌱 Always exploring new technologies, especially AI/ML and cloud computing
 - 👯 Looking to collaborate on open source projects and innovative solutions
 - 💬 Ask me about full-stack development, AI integration, or team leadership
-- ⚡ Fun fact: I've trained over a dozen baristas and led teams of 5+ interns
+- ⚡ Fun fact: I've trained over a dozen baristas and led teams of 5+ interns I also began learning on Khan Academy in third grade lol

 ## 🛠️ Tech Stack